Fort Douglas (Canada): History

+Legacy

-Today the site of Fort Douglas is located on Waterfront Drive in downtown Winnipeg, in Fort Douglas Park.
+Today, the site of Fort Douglas is located on Waterfront Drive in downtown Winnipeg, in Fort Douglas Park.
 As the heart of the Selkirk Settlement and the first significant structure in what is today Winnipeg's historic Exchange District, the site of the fort is the most important historical site in the district.
 The eminent Canadian historian Professor Chester Martin of the University of Manitoba, in 1924 described the site of Fort Douglas as "perhaps the most historic site in the prairie provinces."